jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ## Security Audit Preparation

-The BlackoutSOL system has undergone extensive internal security assessments and is prepared for external security audits.
+The ZEclipse system has undergone extensive internal security assessments and is prepared for external security audits.
 This section outlines the security considerations, audit-ready components, and verification methodologies that have been implemented.

 ### Comprehensive Testing Strategy